timtebeek/major-migrations-made-easy-slides/slides.md

 So, now that we have seen how it works, and what it can do, let’s briefly look ahead at what is still to come.

 As you have seen, OpenRewrite has dedicated parsers for multiple languages already.
-But, as you can imagine, they have some catching up to do still.
+But, as you can imagine, we have some catching up to do still.

-They are working on a parser for both Java 17+ and Kotlin.
+We are working on a parser for both Java 18 and up and Kotlin.
 Note that you are perfectly able to run on Java 17, but you can not yet migrate to some of the new language features.
 The interesting thing about Kotlin is going to be that Java migration recipes will just work, even though the languages look very different.

-Another subject they are working on is data flow analysis.
+Another subject we are working on is data flow analysis.
 This not only takes into account individual code statements, but also how data flows through an appliction.
 This will allow recipes to for instance add immutability or detailed security fixes.